Interpretable Machine Learning for Survival Analysis: Review of Interpretable Machine Learning Methods

 In general, all survival models that produce some form of output parameters that are linked in some manner to a human-intelligible representation of temporal progression within time-to-event data, can be categorized as interpretable.
 Discussing them all is beyond the scope of this paper.
 Given our primary emphasis on the interpretability of machine learning model outputs, we concentrate on particularly salient model categories in this context.

-In the field of neural networks and deep learning in recent years interesting interpretable survival models have been developed, which we choose to highlight due to their aim of amalgamating the predictive capabilities of neural networks and deep learning models with outcomes that are amenable to interpretation.
+In the field of neural networks and deep learning in recent years several interpretable survival models have been developed, which we choose to highlight due to their aim of amalgamating the predictive capabilities of neural networks and deep learning models with outcomes that are amenable to interpretation.
 A group of deep learning approaches strives to achieve interpretability by adhering closely to the traditional Cox regression model.
-For instance, in their work, Xie \& Yu\cite{xie2021} suggest employing a neural network to fit a mixture cure rate model.
+For instance, Xie \& Yu\cite{xie2021} suggest employing a neural network to fit a mixture cure rate model.
 This model maintains the proportional hazards structure for uncured subjects.
-With \textit{WideAndDeep} a wide and deep survival neural network, Pölsterl et al.\cite{polsterl2020} combine the output of a neural network analyzing unstructured image data with the output of a Cox regression model handling structured tabular clinical data.
-Thus, the conventional Cox regression interpretability is retained for the structured features.
+With \textit{WideAndDeep}, Pölsterl et al.\cite{polsterl2020} combine the output of a neural network analyzing image data with the output of a Cox regression model handling tabular clinical data.
+Thus, the conventional Cox regression interpretability is retained for the tabular features.